benichu/smarter_csv/README.md

  * able to ignore "columns" in the input (delete columns)
  * able to eliminate nil or empty fields from the result hashes (default)

-NOTE; This Gem is only for importing CSV files - writing of CSV files is not supported.
+NOTE: This Gem is only for importing CSV files - writing of CSV files is not supported.

 ### Why?